p1xel8ted/Cult-of-the-Lamb-Mod-Collection/thunderstore/qol/README.md

 * Speeding up time will break menus (doubling up), and transitions (stuck behind barrier for example.) - You need to do a full game restart to correct it.

 ## Changelog

+## 2.0.9 - 07/05/2023

+* Added option to auto-load into a specified save game on menu load.
+Default is slot 1 (slot 0 starts a new game).
+* Cleaned up unnecessary logging.

 ## 2.0.8.1 - 04/05/2023